JetBrains/guide/site/javascript/tutorials/eleventy-tsx/vitest/index.md

 This test passes when we run `npm test`.
 Even better, we get full integration into the IDE's Vitest support:

 ![Running Vitest](./vitest.png)

+Having tests is great, but we can do better.
+We're doing string-based testing, and ideally we want to validate the resulting DOM.
+Curious?
+Find out more in the next step!